Barrier-Free Recreational and Competitive Opportunities

-A variety of adaptive sports provide barrier-free recreational and competitive opportunities for people of all skill levels and age groups, as well as their family and friends.
-The athletic programs run year-round and include wheelchair basketball, soccer, hockey, cycling, golf, swimming and more.
-Equipment is available to borrow for a nominal fee, such as: hand-cycles, sport wheelchairs, bi-ski, mono-skis, and bowling equipment.
+The athletic programs run year-round and include sled hockey, cycling, martial arts, swimming and more.
+Equipment is available to borrow for a nominal fee, such as: hand-cycles, sport wheelchairs, and bowling equipment.
 Social outings include movies, dinners, or concerts.

 A membership fee of $50 per year is requested to help offset program and equipment costs.
 Members receive reduced rates on activities, special events, and equipment loans.

 Adaptive Crossfit is geared towards those with physical impairments.
 Learn ways to strengthen your body along with pushing your personal limitations!

 February 15, 29 March 7, 21, 28 April 4